 Packing light is an amazing accomplishment if you are going on a long vacation and something you should definitely consider.
 Travelers need to bring a small part of their life with them, but life is cumbersome and often heavy.
 It can ruin a travel experience, yet light travel requires hard decisions.
 It doesn’t need to be too hard, however.
-There are strategies you can use to make things easier on yourself.
+There are strategies to pack light and have everything you need to make things easier on yourself.

 Here are a few tips that you might find useful: